theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-manage-backup-policies.md

 <properties
-   pageTitle="Verwalten von StorSimple-Sicherungsrichtlinien | Microsoft Azure"
-   description="Beschreibt, wie Sie den StorSimple Manager-Dienst zum Erstellen und Verwalten von manuellen Sicherungen, Sicherungszeitplänen und zur Sicherungsaufbewahrung verwenden können." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple backup policies | Microsoft Azure" description="Explains how you can use the StorSimple Manager service to create and manage manual backups, backup schedules, and backup retention." services="storsimple" documentationCenter="NA" authors="SharS"